josefbacik/josefbacik.github.io/_posts/2020-09-11-btrfs-update.markdown

 categories: kernel btrfs
 ---
 # tl;dr
-- Fedora Workstation and all of it's descendants are switching to btrfs by default, hooray!
+- Fedora Workstation and all of its descendants are switching to btrfs by default, hooray!
 - The core btrfs team is organizing more under [Github](https://github.com/btrfs).